AshimPrem/eventify/README.md

-# Evnetify - Event management system:  Django + React Fullstack Project 🎯
+# Eventify - Event management system :  Django + React Fullstack Project🎯

 This is a fullstack project with Django as the backend (REST API) and React as the frontend (UI).
 The project is organized into two main folders: